 Tip: If you sign a long-term representation agreement, ask for a provision that allows termination if the work hasn’t sold after a certain period of time — a year, for example.

-The importance of the agent relationship
+4. Know the importance of the agent relationship

 Agents have relationships with publishers that you do not have.
 You are paying them a percentage of your sales because of who they know.